andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-verterans-day.md

 following his years of action during World War I.

 "I felt out of place," he said.
-He added that the young man today has these same feelings when he attends a meetingfind the majority of members are much older.
+He added that the young man today has these same feelings when he attends a meeting and finds the majority of members are much older.
 He said it is a generation gap and nothing more.

 ## Returned from war in 1918
 Sackett returned from his duties in Europe in 1918.
-About his joing of the Legion he says" I read in the Des Moines paper that a chapter was being formed.
+About his joining of the Legion he says" I read in the Des Moines paper that a chapter was being formed.
 I went to the meetings at the coliseum.
 Everyone who I talked to and everyone there seemed to be old enough to be my father.
 I felt out of place.
 But that was the way it was during the war also.

-Sackett didn't joing the Legion until 1923 while in Red Oak, after he finished his education.
+Sackett didn't joining the Legion until 1923 while in Red Oak, after he finished his education.
 When he moved to Spencer in 1929 to join the John W. Cory law firm, he transferred his membership and has since been a member.